eevee/eev.ee/content/2016-04-30-embedding-lua-vs-python.markdown

 There are a couple ways I can interpret this, so I'll go with: _all of them_.

+_(edit: you may be interested in a subsequent post about [the game I actually made for the PICO-8](/blog/2016/05/25/under-construction-our-pico-8-game/)!)_

 <!-- more -->

 ## Writing an entire game in Lua or Python